eat-swap/git-commit-flood/README.md

 repository, and a script named `commit.sh` that will automatically commit the changes for you.

+Please move the generated `output` directory elsewhere before executing `commit.sh`.

 ## Note

+**This simple program violated the *Open Close Principle*.
+Planned to have it refactored in near future.** (2022-06-02)

 Still WIP, may not work as expected (but I will try my best to make it work).